Agora, Inc.

 Agora, Inc. is a Baltimore, Maryland-based network for over thirty companies in the publishing, information services, and real estate industries.
 Agora was founded in 1978, in the Mount Vernon neighborhood of Baltimore, Maryland.
 The Agora Companies operate independently from cities around the world.

 History

 Agora was founded by Bill Bonner in 1978.
 Agora began with one flagship publication in 1979, International Living.
 Throughout the 1980s, 1990s, and 2000s, Agora expanded to include publishing subsidiaries, real estate holdings, and restaurants.
 As of 2015, Agora's publications claimed to have around one million readers throughout the world.

-In 2016, Agora, previously Agora, Inc., was reintroduced as The Agora.
-The company represents a private network for businesses that publish financial, heath, travel research, and analysis as well as special interest books and newsletters.
+In 2016 the company, previously Agora, Inc., was reintroduced as The Agora.
+It represents a private network for businesses that publish financial, health, travel research, and analysis as well as special interest books and newsletters.

 Operations

 As of 2015, the combined revenue of all of The Agora Companies is around $500 million.
 Companies included in The Agora network have purchased access to the email lists of conservative politicians, including Mike Huckabee, Ron Paul, and Newt Gingrich, to advertise its products.